-Pine Beetles – Dealing With An Infestation
+Pine Beetles – How to Deal With An Infestation

 Q: We had a tree die from pine beetles and my husband would like to cut it down himself as he has done with other trees.
 Is there is a risk of spreading beetle larva when the limbs are moved?
 And is there anything that can be done to safeguard our other pine trees?